Dr. Robin Cox

 2005 The authors propose a framework for career counseling in rural communities that addresses the psychosocial and economic challenges of natural disasters and other catastrophic transitions.
 The career-community development framework expands the notion of “client” to include a community-as-client approach within a capacity building orientation to supporting workers in the wake of large-scale disruptions.

-Cox's RbD lab uses a Creative Action Research approach that reimagines research as both a means of generating knowledge and simultaneously building capacity.
+Cox's ResilienceByDesign (RbD) lab uses a Creative Action Research approach that reimagines research as both a means of generating knowledge and simultaneously building capacity.
 Using participatory and arts-based methods, design thinking, and visual storytelling, this work is designed to inspire innovation, weave connections, and build essential 21st century competencies.
+Robin and the RbD are seeding change to contribute to mainstreaming resilience and climate change adaptation.

 Post-Doctoral Fellowship | Professional